Slide 1 of 4

 (1) The work entitled Flaming Heart represents two states of being, light and dark.
 It takes its cue from a fairy tale called The Heart of Stone* where the protagonist has entered a pact to make a stone of his heart in exchange for a hundred thousand guilders.
-The wood splinters seen radiating from the heart-shaped stone allude to the sacred heart, symbolizing passion, grace, and cosmic love.
+The wood splinters seen radiating from the heart-shaped stone allude to the sacred heart, symbolizing passion, grace, and cosmic love, while the feather refers to the Egyptian weighing of the heart.
 The artist extended the shielding aspect of the work with a lance entitled Line of Flight .

 * Hauff, W: 1909, Das Kalte Herz, Morang Educational Company Limited.

 implies "strength through unity" which came to symbolize power and authority in ancient Rome.
 The axe head of the artist's

 fasces consists of a weathered natural stone.
 The connexion with a bundle of rods was inspired by a spruce forest, thus

 visually merging near and far space.
 Since stone axes are associated with prehistoric times, the work has a certain

 anachronistic effect.
 On a more abstract plane, the centre-periphery structure of the fasces resonates with many